mscherer/openshift-discourse/README.md

 `$ ctrl-D`

-Currently one must manually kick off the build for the custom s2i Dockerfile which should allow the deployment of discourse to begin on its own in about 10 minutes.
+Currently one must manually kick off the build for the custom s2i Dockerfile which should allow the deployment of discourse to begin on its own in more than about 12 minutes.

 When the deployment completes: